54: No Such Thing As Domesticated Furniture

 Because they keep

 something like 40% of their body mass is kept as the urine that then translates into a sort of like rehydrated water.
+Not rehydrated water.

-It's really, really diluted, I I think.
+It's really, really diluted, I think.

-So it's not too acidic or it doesn't damage the but it's just a way that something can live in the desert, but obviously then they don't expect people to just come and pick them up and then
+So it's not too acidic, or it doesn't damage the but it's just a way that something can live in the desert.
+But obviously, then they don't expect people to just come and pick them up and then

 they die.
+But yeah,

+desert tortoises, pretty cool.
 They live around the Las Vegas area, around Nevada, around there.

 They dig basins to catch rainwater, another way they get water, and they always know where they are.